 Pre-Occupational/Physical Therapy Program

-Degree Type: Bachelor of Science in Biochemistry, Biology or Kinesiology & Human Performance
+Degree Type: Bachelor of Science in Psychology, Biology or Kinesiology & Human Performance

 Program(s) Offered: Preprofessional Program